vd-24/Covid-19-Vaccination-Application/README.md

   <h3 align="center">Covid-19 Vaccination Registration Using REST Api</h3>
 <p align="center">We tried to mimic real world Covid-19 module.
-And designe according to that.</p>
+And design according to that.</p>

 </br>
 <h1>About the Project</h1>